top of page

 LIFE COACHING

-Weekly one-on-one sessions with a trained life coach to build self-esteem, vision, hope and self-worth; and help participants learn how to set and achieve goals.
+Group and individual sessions with a trained life coach to build self-esteem, vision, hope and self-worth; and help participants learn how to set and achieve goals.
 The Life Coaching component promotes personal and social growth, thus helping the youth become more responsible and accountable, and ultimately lead fulfilling and purposeful lives.

 MENTORING